Sampson Sievers: Early years and family

 Edward Sievers was born July 10, (June 27 by Old Style), 1900 in Saint Petersburg.
 His mother was Mabel Annie Sievers (born Gare), an educated English woman.
 His father, Jasper Sievers, is of Holsatian origin and was the head of the military headquarters of general Ruzskiy who commanded the Northern District at Riga.
-He was also a personal friend and adviser of the last Russian tsar Nicholas II.
+He was also a personal friend and adviser of the last Russian Tsar Nicholas II.

 On July 23, 1900, Edward was baptised at the Anglican church of Saint Petersburg by local Anglican priest William A. Macloid.
 The baptism protocol from the Anglican church says that the family resided at Malaya Italyanskaya (Little Italian) street in Saint Petersburg.

 Sievers finished Saint Petersburg Reform (Protestant) Gymnasium (Realschule) in 1916.

 Conversion into Orthodoxy, first arrest, execution and work in Tikhvin

 At age 12, Edward chose to secretly attend Orthodox church.
 In 1917, he underwent re-baptism in the Orthodox church and through lots received the name Sergius (after Sergius of Radonezh).
 In 1918 the boy left for Savvo-Krypetskiy Monastery of John the Theologian.

-In 1919 Bolsheviks arrested Sergius assuming that was from a Tsarist family.
+In 1919 Bolsheviks arrested Sergius assuming that he was from a Tsarist family.
 Latvian Riflemen came suddenly to the monastery and took him in custody.
 Close to the Feast of Pokrov (Protection) of Mother of God he was sent for execution but remained alive after being wounded in the right arm.
 In the night the wounded Sergius was pulled out of the pile of corpses by monks, disguised in a Red Army uniform, and delivered to his mother and then taken for treatment to the military hospital in Tikhvin.
 In the hospital in Tikhvin the physicians managed to cope with gangrene and save his arm.

 In Tikhvin, Sievers got to know the bishop of Tikhvin Alexiy (Simanskiy), the future patriarch, at whom he became hypo-deacon.
 Remaining in Tikhvin, Sievers became the club manager, read educational lectures in the hospitals, went on missions regarding the provision issues.
 He secured the connection of patriarch Tikhon with "disgraced" clerics namely with the imprisoned Novgorod metropolitan Arseniy and others.
 Sievers's position (January 1919) was letter-carrier on the Saint Petersburg section of the Moscow - Vindavo - Rybinsk railway.
 According to the documents of Central State Archives of Saint Petersburg the last secular position of Sievers was service as manager of Tikhvin garrison club in 1919-1922.

 With the help of bishop Alexiy, Sievers entered into Alaxandre-Nevsky Lavra in May 1921.
 He was tonsured by vladyka Nicholas Yarushevich receiving new name Symeon.
 January 19, 1925 was consecrated into the rank of hieromonk (priest-monk).
 At the same time, when accepted into hieromonks, he became the treasurer of the Lavra.
 Sievers also studied at the Saint Petersburg's (Russian Orthodox) Theological Institute (finished in 1925).
 In 1928 hieroschemonk Serafim Vyritskiy blessed father Symeon Sievers for elderdom.